Starship Paediatric Respiratory Services

 • those who require long term mechanical support for their breathing.

 The Starship Respiratory Department provides care for children from all over New Zealand.
-This is usually in conjunction with a general paediatrician in the child’s home region.
+We work in conjunction with a general paediatrician in a child’s home region.
 The department is made up of a multi-disciplinary team of nurses, physiologists, physiotherapists, dietitians, speech and language specialists and administrative staff in addition to the doctors.

-Some children with a primary (main) illness affecting a different organ system (e.g. joints, immune system, heart, nervous system etc) can have additional lung problems that also require support from specialist respiratory paediatricians working alongside the child’s primary specialist.
+Some children with a primary (main) illness affecting a different organ system (e.g. joints, immune system, heart, nervous system etc) can have additional lung problems that also require support from specialist respiratory paediatricians - working together with the child’s primary specialist.

 Referral Expectations